-The BOWS (Building on Women’s Strengths) Program targets women in the lead-up to their release from prison and provides intensive support for women and their children in rebuilding their lives after the trauma of prison.
+The majority of women prisoners were sole parents of dependent children before imprisonment.
+Sisters Inside has workers in Brisbane and Townsville dedicated to helping mothers in prison maintain their relationship with their children, and supporting family reunification post-release.
 Whilst mum is in prison, our workers help arrange contact with their children (e.g. through bringing the children to the prison for visits, or negotiating with child safety authorities).
-They also support mothers to ensure that their children’s practical and emotional needs will be met as they plan for release.
-Following release, our BOWS workers continue to support mothers for as long as they want it.
-This includes running camps for mothers and children, and other activities to help women and their children to reconnect and build on their strengths as mother and child.
-Download a program brochure or email the program in Brisbane or Townsville.
+We support mothers as they plan for release to ensure that their children’s practical and emotional needs will be met.
+Following release, our BOWS Workers provide intensive support for women and children in rebuilding their lives after the trauma of prison.
+This includes activities to help women and their children to reconnect and build on their strengths as mother and child, including camps.
+We continue to support mothers for as long as they want it.

 Child and Parenting Support (CaPS) – outside prison in SEQ

-Children are often traumatised by the process of arrest and/or the enforced separation when mum went to prison: as a result, many develop difficult behaviours and are harder to parent following their mother’s release from prison.
-Some children are taken into care when their mother goes to prison, and their mum needs to learn about dealing with the child protection system and non-residential parenting.
-Our Child and Parenting Support (CaPS) Worker provides intensive support to a small number of women wanting help to improve their parenting skills and/or respond more effectively to their children.
-Our CaPS Worker also runs parenting education and peer support groups (with child care provided).
-Email the program in Brisbane.
+Children are often traumatised by the process of arrest and/or enforced separation when mum went to prison: as a result, many develop difficult behaviours and are harder to parent following their mother’s release from prison.
+Some children are taken into care when their mother goes to prison, and their mum needs to learn about dealing with the child protection system and/or non-residential parenting.
+Our CaPS Worker provides intensive support, often in their own home, to a small number of women wanting help to improve their parenting skills and/or respond more effectively to their children.
+We also run parenting education and peer support groups (with child care provided).